open-telemetry/opentelemetry-php/README.md

 make test
 ```
 from your bash compatible shell.
 This will output the test output as well
-as a test coverage analysis.
+as a test coverage analysis (text + html - see `tests/coverage/html`).
 Code that doesn't pass our currently defined tests will emit a failure in CI

 ## Examples